Have you ever wondered how and why crossing the exact same combination of mares and stallions doesn’t result in offspring with the same traits?

 Until this existed, it was so hard to find out if a mare had double dominant genetics because it took years to follow what the resulting babies looked like and unless you were able to purchase of package of mares that were bred the same on the top and bottom side and some that were the same on one side and not the other, and closely tracked the offspring, but this can get really hard to follow.

-If you every have a chance to visit with an older racehorse gentlemen who knows pedigrees, do it.
+If you ever have a chance to visit with an older racehorse gentlemen who knows pedigrees, do it.

 These old school guys who knew their top and bottom lines inside and out.
 They followed the breeding closely and the resulting foals and they knew what the “Magic Crosses” were.

 Certain combinations of traits follow each other in conformation as they put form to function.
-One of the most overlooked trait in the barrel horse industry is a strong well sloped shoulder.
+One of the most overlooked traits in the barrel horse industry is a strong well sloped shoulder.

 A strong shoulder with a well sloped angle results in a center of balance that is closer to the wither, which also pulls the vertical center of balance forward.